Kotauror/java-http-server/Readme.md

 ## Running the server

 1. Clone the Cob Spec repo.
-It will be needed to run the test suite and serve as a root directory with sample files. `$ git clone https://github.com/8thlight/cob_spec.git`
+It will be needed to run the test suite and serve as a root directory with sample files: `$ git clone https://github.com/8thlight/cob_spec.git`

 2. Clone this server's repo: `$ git clone https://github.com/Kotauror/java-http-server`